 If your wedding ceremony is near a power point, the QSC is great!
-However for a beach wedding you will need to hire a battery powered celebrant PA system such as a MIPRO.
-Contact Leah at RockWest 9754 6623 to hire a MIPRO.
+However for a beach wedding you will need to hire a battery powered celebrant PA system such as a MIPRO, or organise a generator.
+Contact RockWest in Busselton on 9754 6623, Totally Sound in Bunbury 9725 4599 to hire a MIPRO.

 Serato is excellent for weddings.
-It is a digital program I run on my Mac allowing me to DJ using my entire music collection.
+It is a digital program we run on the MacBook allowing us to DJ using the entire music collection.
 Its having all the music on hand, while still being able to ‘DJ’, not just pressing play on a computer.

-I do not use Behringer anything.
+We do not use Behringer anything.

 Effect lighting is used to add to the atmosphere.
 Water Waves give a nice warm colour to your event, without dominating or taking anything away from the theme or decorations in the venue.
 Moving lights on the dance floor are only turned on once the dance floor is full of people.
 Less is more in our opinion with lighting; too much and it can quickly make an event look cheap and nasty if not done correctly.
 One on the ceiling and one on the floor works well.

 Lighting is only turned on after your first dance.
 Its important that there are not flashing lights on during dinner, we want to create atmosphere not destroy it!

 We have a smoke machine available, but its only recommended for outdoor events, and we only bring it upon your request (as its tacky in the wrong situation).
 We do not use strobe lights or anyhing like that, but if you can convince us that it fits with your vibe, we can source anything you want.
 Your wish is our desire!